DevManSam777/devleads/docs/SETUP-GUIDE.md

 **Important Render Considerations:**

-**RECOMMENDED: Upgrade to a paid plan for persistent storage and no sleep mode.**
+**RECOMMENDED: Upgrade to a paid 'Starter Plan' for persistent storage and no sleep mode.**
+- 512MB of RAM
+- 0.5 CPU
+- Email notifications require outbound SMTP which is **ONLY AVAILABLE** with on paid Render plans

 **Free Tier Limitations:**

-- Email notifications require outbound SMTP which is **ONLY AVAILABLE** with on paid Render plans
+- No SMTP access
 - Apps sleep after 15 minutes of inactivity (causes ~50 second cold start)
 - 750 hours/month of runtime total for ALL projects, not EACH
 - No persistent disk storage on free tier